 How does shipping work?

 Shipping is extremely easy.
 You pick the airport closest to you, that services a major carrier such as Delta or American Airlines, and I make all of the arrangements.
 I will let you know the time and place of pickup.
 Flying is the fastest and least stressful form of delivery, in my opinion.
 Shipping costs vary, please contact for costs to your area.
 We need 2 choices of airport and you may have to pick up in the night to beat the heat during the summer months.
 Snub nosed breeds are currently unable to fly alone so if air travel is your choice you will have to pick up your baby and fly him/her back home with you in cabin.
 You will need to make these arrangements with the airline of your choice.
-I will meet you at the airport in Springfield, MO (SGF) or Joplin, MO (JLN) for a delivery fee of $75.
+I will meet you at the airport in Springfield, MO (SGF) or Joplin, MO (JLN).
 In some cases arrangements can be made to meet at other airports for a fee to be determined depending on distance we will have to travel.
 I will be happy to discuss this with you if that is your choice.

 What does my puppy come with?